polkadot-developers/substrate-docs/content/md/en/docs/quick-start/start-a-node.md

 ## Connect to the node

+Now that your node is running, you can connect to it to check the balance of the predefined `Alice` account.
-1. Create a simple HTML file with JavaScript and the [Polkadot-JS API](https://polkadot.js.org/docs/) to interact with the blockchain.
+For this simple application, you can create one `index.html` HTML file that uses JavaScript and the [Polkadot-JS API](https://polkadot.js.org/docs/api) to interact with the blockchain.

-   For example, create an `index.html` file that uses JavaScript and HTML to:
+For example, this sample [index.html](/assets/quickstart/index.html) demonstrates how to use JavaScript, the Polkadot-JS API, and HTML to do the following:

-   - take an account address as input
+- Take an account address as input.
-   - look up the account balance using an `onClick` event
+- Look up the account balance using an `onClick` event.
-   - display the balance for the account as output
+- Display the balance for the account as output.

-   This sample [index.html](/assets/quickstart/index.html) provides a simple example of how to use JavaScript, the Polkadot-JS API, and HTML to get an account balance.
+To connect to the node and check an account balance:

-2. Copy and paste the [sample code](https://github.com/substrate-developer-hub/substrate-docs/blob/main/static/assets/quickstart/index.html) for the **Quick start: Get Balance** application into a new file in your text editor and save the file on your local computer.
+1. Copy and paste the [sample code](/assets/quickstart/index.html) for the **Quick start: Get Balance** application into a new file in your code editor and save the file on your local computer.

-3. Open the `index.html` file in a web browser.
+2. Open the `index.html` file in a web browser.

-4. Copy and paste the SS58 Address for the `Alice` account in the input field, then click **Get Balance**.
+3. Copy and paste the SS58 Address for the `Alice` account in the input field, then click **Get Balance**.

 ## Stop the node